 C-PA-12 Agreements for Maintenance and Liability Before Opening Public Coastal Accessways.
-Open Ddedicated coastal accessways shall not be required to be opened to public use until only upon agreement of a public agency or private association agrees to accept responsibility for restoration, maintenance and liability of for the accessway.
+Dedicated coastal accessways shall not be required to be opened to public use until a public agency or private association agrees to accept responsibility for maintenance and liability of the accessway.